bensincs/bensincs/README.md

 - A 'Work Hard' work ethic

 ## 👨‍🦯 My Blind Spots
-- I sometimes find it hard to delegate to those I have not buit up trust with.
+- I sometimes find it hard to delegate to those I have not built up trust with.
 I make it a priority to build trust with those arount me to mitigate this.

 ## 😠 My Pet Peeves
 - Not giving others a chance to be heard.
-Everyones voice is valuable and those that dont allow other speak cant be a detriment to the team.
+Everyone's voice is valuable and those that don't allow other speak cant be a detriment to the team.
-- Guessing... sometimes... when people make things up when they dont know an answer rather than looking to the room for additional knowledge.
+- Guessing... sometimes... when people make things up when they don't know an answer rather than looking to the room for additional knowledge.

 ---